Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 The Dense Rainforest Walk

-This walk unveiled the descriptions I had read and also seen in the films on the Amazon rainforests, bringing me inches closer to that dream.
+This walk unveiled the descriptions I had read and seen in the films on the Amazon rainforests, bringing me inches closer to that dream.

 This was Day 2 of our stay at Kalinga Mane, and we trudged into the annuls of the rocky, dense, dark hills scouting for herpetofauna and stumbling upon gorgeous mycelium networks also in the process.